lx9t01/cuda_SVD/Readme.md

 As the training data got big, the submission attachment can only contain this number of data…

 ### Performance Analysis
-1. The GPU has significant time advantage over CPU (3x);
+1. The GPU has significant time advantage over CPU (3x - 10x);
 2. Because the training is not completed compared with iterative model, The RMS error is huge.

 ### Resources
+1. Netflix Prize Data Sethttp://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a2.
+Matrix Factorization Techniques For Recommender Systemshttps://datajobs.com/data-science-repo/Recommender-Systems-[Netflix].pdf